thanthese/IJustWannaLift/README.md

 # I Just Wanna Lift

 A simple strength training planner that runs in your browser.
-No apps, no tracking, no decisions -- just show up and lift.
+No apps, no tracking, no decisions—just show up and lift.

 **[→ Try the live demo](https://thanthese.github.io/IJustWannaLift/)**